OpenFodder/openfodder/README.md

 #### Map Editor

-See [OpenFodder Editor](https://github.com/OpenFodder/editor) for a map editor for Windows.
+See [OpenFodder Editor](https://github.com/OpenFodder/editor) for the campaign and map editor.

 #### Media